Updated June 18, 2026

 Does Parall require internet access or background services?

-No. Parall works completely offline.
-It has no background daemons, no telemetry, and makes no network requests.
+Parall itself works offline.
+It has no background daemons and no telemetry.

 Can I pin Parall-created shortcuts to the Dock?